cults/tin_valid/README.md

 ## Usage

-Check a TIN by providing the country code as a lowercase string.
+Check a TIN by providing the country code.

 Also accepts the following optional arguments: